-According to article 76 of the Federal Constitution the confederation ensures within the scope of its powers the economic use and the protection of water resources and provides protection against the harmful effects of water.
-The confederation lays down principles on the conservation and exploitation of water resources, the use of water for the production of energy and for cooling purposes, as well as on other measures affecting the water cycle.
+According to article 76 of the Federal Constitution, the Confederation ensures within the scope of its powers the economic use and the protection of water resources, and provides protection against the harmful effects of water.
+The Confederation lays down principles on the conservation and exploitation of water resources, the use of water for the production of energy and for cooling purposes, as well as on other measures affecting the water cycle.
 It shall legislate on water protection, on ensuring appropriate residual flow, on hydraulic engineering and the safety of dams, and on measures that influence precipitation.
-The cantons shall manage their water resources.
+The cantons manage their water resources.
 They may levy charges for the use of water, subject to the limits imposed by federal legislation.

-The confederation, in consultation with the cantons concerned, shall decide on the access to international water resources and the charges for them.
-In general fresh water and seawater are in public ownership.
+The Confederation, in consultation with the cantons concerned, decide on the access to international water resources and the charges for them.
+In general, fresh water and seawater are in public ownership.

-The protection of surface and ground waters are regulated by the Water Protection Act (WPA) and further ordinances.
+The protection of surface and ground waters are regulated by the WPA and further ordinances.
 The WPA contains provisions on water quality and water-flow regimes, as well as a provision of adequate space for surface waters.
-In early 2011 amendments to the WPA, the Hydraulic Act (SR 721.100), the Engineering Act (SR 730.0) and the Act on Agriculture Land Rights (SR 211.412.11) entered into force.
+In early 2011, amendments to the WPA, the Hydraulic Act (SR 721.100), the Engineering Act (SR 730.0) and the Act on Agriculture Land Rights (SR 211.412.11) entered into force.
+There are also several international conventions and protocols on the protection of water which have been ratified by Switzerland.

-With the remediation of watercourses their natural functions are to be restored and the benefits they provide to the society enhanced.
+With the remediation of watercourses, their natural functions are to be restored and the benefits they provide to the society enhanced.
 Furthermore, the major negative impacts of hydropower generation on the environment are to be mitigated.

-8 Protection of natural spaces and landscapes

-What are the main features of the rules protecting natural spaces and landscapes?
+8 Protection of natural spaces and landscapes What are the main features of the rules protecting natural spaces and landscapes?